sagemath/sagewiki_to_gh-2022-10-10/sage-4.1.md

 Sage 4.1 was released on July 09, 2009.
 For the official, comprehensive release note, please refer to [[http://www.sagemath.org/src/announce/sage-4.1.txt|sage-4.1.txt]].
 A nicely formatted version of this release tour can be found at FIXME.
 The following points are some of the foci of this release:

- * Upgrade to Python 2.6.x
+ * Upgrade to the Python 2.6.x series
  * Support for building Singular with GCC 4.4
  * FreeBSD support for the following packages: FreeType, gd, libgcrypt, libgpg-error, Linbox, NTL, Readline, Tachyon
- * Optimized integer division
  * Combinatorics: irreducible matrix representations of symmetric groups; and Yang-Baxter Graphs
  * Cryptography: Mini Advanced Encryption Standard for educational purposes
- * Graph theory: back-end for graph theory with Cython (c_graph); and improve accuracy of graph eigenvalues
+ * Graph theory: a backend for graph theory using Cython (c_graph); and improve accuracy of graph eigenvalues
  * Linear algebra: a general package for finitely generated, not-necessarily free R-modules; and multiplicative order for matrices over finite fields
- * Miscellaneous: optimized Sudoku solver; a decorator for declaring abstract methods; and support Unicode in LaTeX cells (notebook)
+ * Miscellaneous: optimized Sudoku solver; a decorator for declaring abstract methods; support Unicode in LaTeX cells (notebook); and optimized integer division
  * Number theory: improved random element generation for number field orders and ideals; support Michael Stoll's ratpoints package; and elliptic exponential
  * Numerical: computing numerical values of constants using mpmath
- * Update, upgrade 18 packages to latest upstream releases
+ * Update/upgrade 18 packages to latest upstream releases

 == Algebraic Geometry ==